-I have been living on the country side for the past 12 years and let me tell you that listening to pigs scream every single day, while they are being fed to grow bigger and locked away from the sun 24/7, is not a fun part of my life.
+I have been living on the countryside for the past 12 years and let me tell you that listening to pigs scream every single day, while they are being fed to grow bigger and locked away from the sun 24/7, is not a fun part of my life.
 That is why I want to talk to you about some ways on how you can help farm animals, so we can together change the lives of those incredibly smart and kind animals.

-Once you stop consuming them and treating them as slaves (which is what so called pets are, listen to Gary Francione speak about this here) you are able to expand your compassion and help others do the same.
-Literally the only way to truly help farm animals is by going vegan, because if you want to help them while still eating their flesh or anything that comes out of their body (did you know that eggs are literally menstruation), you are not really interested in helping them at all.
+Once you stop consuming them and treating them as slaves (which is what so-called pets are, listen to Gary Francione speak about this here) you are able to expand your compassion and help others do the same.
+Literally, the only way to truly help farm animals is by going vegan because if you want to help them while still eating their flesh or anything that comes out of their body (did you know that eggs are literally menstruation), you are not really interested in helping them at all.

 Once you are ready to talk to other people about veganism you can connect to animal rights activists or educators that live in your local area, they will surely help you with getting on stage and speaking about the importance of veganism.
 You can join activists on the street demanding the rights and equality among all beings on this planet.
 Everything that you do matters to the billions of farm animals who are slaughtered every year.

 Also, make sure to follow me on Twitter.